 The subtitle of this course is “Moving from volume to value : health care professionals improve health care delivery in diverse populations.”

-In this fundamentals course, students will be challenged to understand the current developments in health care.
-With rising costs, personnel shortages, improved technological possibilities and a changing epidemiology, the need for a more population oriented instead of a disease-oriented approach is emphasized.
-Basic principles of this population oriented approach, called Population Health Management (PHM), are taught.
-For all various components of this PHM-approach, we will scratch the surface during this course so that the student understands the big picture.
-This course can be seen as the framework of the whole Master's programme.
+In this fundamentals course students will be challenged to understand the current developments in health care.
+With rising costs, personnel shortages, improved technological possibilities and a changing epidemiology the need for a more population oriented instead of a disease-oriented approach is emphasized.
+Basic principles of this population oriented approach, called Population Health Management (PHM) are taught.
+For all various components of this PHM-approach we will scratch the surface during this course so the student understands the whole picture.
+This course can be seen as the framework of the whole master programme.
 In the following courses the various components of PHM will be studied more in depth.
-As such, the interdisciplinary character of PHM will become clear.
+The interdisciplinary character of PHM becomes clear.

 understands the underpinnings of transformations of value in health care;